Thpopel/Portfolio/README.md

 2D Array: [Example of 2D Array](2D_Array.md)

-**To demonstrate this skill in practice, here is a realistic example using slicing and the Pandas dataframe `LOC method`:**
+**To demonstrate this skill in practice, here is a realistic example using slicing and the Pandas dataframe `ILOC method`:**

-Practical Example using slicing and LOC: [Practical Example](PracticalExample.md)
+Practical Example using slicing and ILOC: [Practical Example](PracticalExample.md)

-### Descriptive Statistics:
+### Descriptive Statistics and Manipulation of Dataframes:
+Descriptive statistic are another vital component of data analysis.
+By utilizing different tools provided by different modules, we can maximize efficiency and accuracy.

+Some methods I'll be using in my example of manipulating a dataframe include:
+- `head`: Provides the option to view the first n items in our dataframe.
+- `tail`: Provides the option to view the last n items in our dataframe.
+- `type`: Provides the type of data we are working with
+- `describe`: Provides an overall view of the descriptive statistics
+-  `mean`: Calculates the mean value of non-null entries
+-  `count`: Provides the bumber of non-null observations

 ### Exploratory Data Analysis: